Foods to Eat When You Have Viral Fever

 Foods to avoid

 When it comes to recovery from an illness, eating right also means avoiding certain foods.
-During the days of viral fever, here are the foods you need to stay away from –-Caffeinated beverages like coffee, regular tea can dehydrate you-Hard foods like crackers and chips can aggravate the symptoms of a sore throat-You must avoid drinking alcohol because it will dry the system and weaken the immune system
+During the days of viral fever, here are the foods you need to stay away from –-Caffeinated beverages like coffee, and regular tea can dehydrate you-Hard foods like crackers and chips can aggravate the symptoms of a sore throat-You must avoid drinking alcohol because it will dry the system and weaken the immune system

 Conclusion

 Stay hydrated and eat healthy during a bout of viral fever to ensure that you get over it without any hiccups.
-Even after the fever is gone, continue eating these foods until you regain your normal appetite. [av_promobox button='yes' label='Consult a doctor on MediBuddy' link='https://www.medibuddy.in/?utm_source=blog_cta&utm_medium=blog' link_target='' color='blue' custom_bg='#f00' custom_font='#ffffff' size='large' icon_select='no' icon='ue800' font='entypo-fontello']Viral fever is not something that people look forward to.
-But unfortunately, if you are suffering from one, consult a doctor through MediBuddy.[/av_promobox] Sources:
+Even after the fever is gone, continue eating these foods until you regain your normal appetite.